nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2019.md

 It has the same configuration properties as the old `org.nuxeo.ecm.core.blob.binary.AESBinaryManager`.

-To encrypt a binary, an AES key is needed.
+An AES key is needed to encrypt a binary.
 This key can be retrieved from a keystore, or generated from a password using PBKDF2 (in which case each stored file contains a different salt for security reasons).

 The blob provider configuration holds the keystore information to retrieve the AES key, or the password that is used to generate a per-file key using PBKDF2.

 For keystore use, the following properties are available: